Greetings! Today’s SEO copywriting tip addresses a question posed in the SEO Copywriting Certification graduate group forum:

 1. The search engine results page is your first opportunity for conversion.
 Enticing Titles help “get the click.”

 2. Watch your character count – make your Title stand out in 60ish characters (including spaces).

-3. Always make them unique and include your main page keyphrases.
+3. Always make your Titles unique for the page.
+Don’t forget to include your main page keyphrases, synonyms or related words.
 Always.

 photo credit to: afu007